 Christopher Charles Thompson is a gifted communicator, communication strategist, and growth resource developer.
 Through writing, teaching and speaking, he inspires and equips young and old alike to higher heights of organizational, spiritual and personal growth.

 He has served and taught in South Carolina, Georgia, Alabama, Pennsylvania and Ohio.
-He has also served as Communications chairperson for the Pastoral Evangelism and Leadership Conference as well as Communications Director of the Southeastern Conference of Seventh-day Adventists.
+He has also served as Communication Chairperson for the Pastoral Evangelism and Leadership Conference as well as Communication Director of the Southeastern Conference of Seventh-day Adventists.
 Most recently, he served as the Communication and Marketing Director for Breath of Life Television broadcast.
-He currently serves as Adjunct Professor at Oakwood University.
+He currently serves as Adjunct Professor at Oakwood University, as well as host of the Oakwood University Radio program, Sunset to Sunset.

 He is also an author, having written numerous articles for various publications as well as six books, My Savior and My Lord, 360º Christian, Training Days, Stop the Violence, Free and Gone (both Free and Gone, co-authored with Dr. Carlton P. Byrd).
 He also wrote and produced a documentary entitled Good Grief to help people cope with traumatic experiences.
 Most recently, Dr. Thompson has released a seventh book entitled, Choose to Dream: Lessons on Leadership and Living your Best Life.